Don’t trip up by failing to have a reasonable system of inspection

 The decision at trial

-The court found that on the balance of probabilities the Plaintiff failed to establish that her injury was caused by a pothole or depression in the surface of the field and that she did not prove that her injuries were a result of the negligence or breach of duty of MLC or the Council.
-The claim therefore failed at the threshold level.
+The court found that on the balance of probabilities the Plaintiff failed to establish that her injury was caused by a pothole or depression in the surface of the field and that she did not prove that her injuries were a result of any breach of duty of MLC or the Council.
 Although not necessary, the court considered the possibility that a pothole did exist in the dimensions suggested by the plaintiff, and whether the plaintiff established on the balance of probabilities that any such hole would have been detectable upon a reasonable inspection of the playing surface of the field.
 In the court’s view, there was no evidence to support a finding that a reasonable person in the position of the defendants (or AHIGS) would have taken precautions to prevent it from causing injury, because it could not be found on the balance of probabilities that the hole would have been discovered by any reasonable system of inspection by either of the Council, MLC (on the assumption it had such an obligation) or AHIGS.

 The Plaintiff failed to convince the court that MLC and the Council’s system of inspection was not sufficient, and that an alternative system of inspection would have reasonably discovered the pothole.
 Since the claim failed, the cross claim was dismissed.